Over recent years, a lot of Chinese manufacturers are trying to grab a piece of the cordless stick vacuum pie.

 It does not have the sheer volume of attachments as the Tineco Pure One S12, but it’s good enough for the average household.

-To see how well the Roindmi F8 handles dirt, I test it against common household messes.
+To see how well the Roindmi F8 handles dirt, I test it against everyday household messes.
 These include coffee grounds, cereal, and Quaker oats.

-Both tools did well on hard floor and carpet picking up a majority of the dirt I scattered on the surface.
+Both tools did well on hard floors and carpet picking up a majority of the dirt I scattered on the surface.

 The high clearance of the main nozzle allows it to clean even Cheerios-sized debris.